LuXDAmore/generative-art/README.md

 ## Usage

-> N.B. : I'm using the [sketchManager](https://github.com/mattdesl/canvas-sketch/blob/master/docs/api.md#sketchmanager), because i think with VueJS it's the better way to remove and clean handlers during the destroy phase.
+> I'm using the [sketchManager](https://github.com/mattdesl/canvas-sketch/blob/master/docs/api.md#sketchmanager), because i think with **VueJS** it's the better way to remove and clean handlers during the destroy phase.

 ```html